Skip to content

 Pack a Picnic

-Why not give al fresco dinning a try at Springhill for an outdoor dining experience.
+Why not give al fresco dining a try at Springhill for a winter months experience.
 We have picnic benches across the ground and picnic blankets to borrow.
-And with the Barn Café serving sandwiches, drinks and ice cream, you don't even need to worry about packing the cool bag, you just have to come along and we'll do the rest.
+And with the Barn Café serving sandwiches, warm drinks and snacks, you don't even need to worry about packing a picnic.
+Just come along and we'll do the rest.

 Want to bring your youth group, playgroup, or club for a fun-filled day?